Procedures for Submission of New GE Courses

 Procedure for Submitting Courses for New Certification in General Education

-Submit all documents electronically with digital signatures as required.
-If there are any questions, please call the Associate Dean for Curriculum and Director of General Education, Office of Undergraduate Studies (4-2447).
+All documents must be electronic with digital signatures, as required.
+If there are any questions, please call the Associate Dean for Undergraduate Studies and Director of General Education, Office of Graduate and Undergraduate Programs (4-2447).

 1. New courses: approved Undergraduate Permanent Course Proposal Form (New Course Proposal).